+individuals receiving certain other death or disability benefits, and certain other benefit programs reduce benefits if PSOB program compensation is received.

-Disease Presumptions.
+Disease Presumptions

 The act and program regulations do not limit the types of compensable injuries, but stipulate only the compensable outcomes.
-The act provides the benefit for individuals who have "died as the direct and proximate result of a personal injury sustained in the line of duty," or who have become "permanently and totally disabled as the direct result of a catastrophic injury sustained in the line of duty."12 The law also provides, though, that an otherwise eligible individual shall be eligible for the death benefit as a result of a fatal heart attack or stroke suffered within 24 hours of "nonroutine stressful or strenuous physical ... activity" performed while on duty.13 (This presumption is not rebuttable.)
-Otherwise, the program is not designed to compensate public safety officers for chronic diseases, although events associated with progressive disease may be covered if trauma (e.g., carbon monoxide poisoning) is a substantial contributing factor in causing a death.
+The act provides the benefit for individuals who have "died as the direct and proximate result of a personal injury sustained in the line of duty," or who have become "permanently and totally disabled as the direct result of a catastrophic injury sustained in the line of duty."12 The law also provides, though, that an otherwise eligible individual shall be eligible for the death benefit as a result of a fatal heart attack or stroke suffered within 24 hours of "non routine stressful or strenuous physical ... activity" performed while on duty.13 (This presumption is not rebuttable.)
+Otherwise, the program is not designed to compensate public safety officers for chronic diseases, although events associated with progressive disease may be covered if line-of-duty injury (e.g., carbon monoxide poisoning) is a substantial contributing factor in causing a death.

+Financing

-Financing.
-The program received appropriations of \$73 million in FY2006, including \$3 million for its administration.
+The program received appropriations of \$75 million in FY2008, including \$3 million for its administration.
 The death benefits (about 88% of the total) are classified as a mandatory expenditure, and the disability and educational benefits as discretionary.

 September 11th Victim Compensation Fund14

-Background.
+Background

 The September 11th Victim Compensation Fund of 2001 (P.L.
 107-42) was signed into law on September 22, 2001, establishing a program to compensate any individual (or the personal representative of a deceased individual) who was physically injured or killed as a result of the terrorist attacks.
 A victim (or personal representative) could seek no-fault compensation from the program, or could bring a tort action against an airline or other party, but could not do both (unless naming a terrorist as the other party).

-Administration.
+Administration

 On November 26, 2001, Attorney General Ashcroft appointed Kenneth R. Feinberg as special master to distribute the fund that Congress created without any financial cap.
-The Special Master developed and promulgated regulations governing the administration of the fund.15 The deadline for filing a claim was December 22, 2003.
+The Special Master

+12 42 U.S.C. § 3796.